-I know what it is like to try to keep your family running like it should, to try to be a good wife and mother or husband and father and yet feel like you are failing.
+I know what it is like to try to keep your family running as it should, to try to be a good wife and mother or husband and father, and yet feel like you are failing.

 I know this sounds like little consolation when you are suffering greatly but God created you for a purpose in life and sometimes yes, that purpose is in our pain.

 It doesn’t mean He CAUSES pain in order to use it, but He can take that which is broken and use it to help other people.